Equality of skew Schur functions in noncommuting variables: Background

-Given $\pi \vdash [n]$ let us arrange the blocks such that reading from left to right \begin{enumerate} \item block sizes weakly decrease, and \item smallest elements of blocks of the same size are strictly increasing. \end{enumerate} Let $\delta _\pi$ be the permutation in one-line notation obtained by removing the slashes from $\pi$ with the blocks arranged as just described.
-Then the \emph{(standard) Schur function in $\NCSym$}, $s_\pi$, is given by \cite[Definition 4.2]{alw:22}
+Given $\pi \vdash [n]$ let us arrange the blocks such that reading from left to right \begin{enumerate} \item block sizes weakly decrease, \item smallest elements of blocks of the same size are strictly increasing, \emmaj{and} \item \emmaj{elements of each block are strictly increasing.} \end{enumerate} Let $\delta _\pi$ be the permutation in one-line notation obtained by removing the slashes from $\pi$ with the blocks arranged as just described. \emma{ An important point to note is that the above ordering of blocks is different from the one by increasing least element of each block in Subsection \ref{ss:21}.
+We distinguish them by indexing permutations exclusively via the above ordering, that is an arrangement of blocks according to \emmaj{(1)--(3)}.}